cmurray187/cmurray187.github.io/_posts/2020-06-14-Mixing m-Cresol Purple for spec pH.md

 <img src="https://github.com/cmurray187/cmurray187.github.io/blob/master/notebookimages/June%2014%202020/IMG_20200615_145416.jpg?raw=true" width="400" height="400">

-The pH of presevred experimental seawater samples ranges between 8.0-7.3 (pHT) and dye ratio should be closer to 1.
+The pH of presevred experimental seawater samples ranges between 8.0-7.3 (pHT).
+A dye ratio should be closer to 1 will minimize influence of dye pH on sample.

-Added two drops (~100 ul) of 0.1N HCl and ratio dropped to 0.95.
+Adding two drops (~100 ul) of 0.1N HCl dropped the ratio to 0.95.
+See the corresponding color change below.

 <img src="https://github.com/cmurray187/cmurray187.github.io/blob/master/notebookimages/June%2014%202020/IMG_20200615_150256.jpg?raw=true" width="400" height="400">

-The dye was verified by calculating TA of Dickson CRM via spec pH and DIC measurements.
+The accuracy of the dye was valided by via spec pH and DIC measurements of Dickson CRM (batch 171).